 The big question - how are we funded?
 Briefcases of money changing hands on park benches?
 Sadly not.
 The truth is that the site is barely funded at all but of the money that does come in, most comes from the 'buy online' links you can find on some product profile pages.
 Any company that is able to provide home delivery for a product we feature can sign up for a 'buy online' link.
 To ensure fairness, we charge a flat (and very small) monthly fee which is the same for all products, no matter what their rating or how many clicks they get.
 The adverts, like the one on the right of this page, also bring in some money but we don't allow any direct advertising of any of the products or brands we review.
 In time we're also hoping to charge pet food retailers for premium listings on our store finder page but at the moment we are giving premium listings away for free.

 Fortunately, by doing everything myself, and I do mean everything, the site's costs are very low.
 Still, if it was just about the money, the site would not exist.
 In fact, if it wasn't for a secondary (unrelated) day job supplementing my income, the site could not exist.
-I do, of course, have ambitions that the site will, one day, make a good living but in the mean time, as unbelievable and as foolish as it sounds, even to myself, I am happy just to make a difference.
+I do, of course, have ambitions that the site will, one day, make a good living but in the mean time, as unbelievable as it may sound, even to myself, I am happy just to make a difference.

 I want to change the world.
 I accept that this probably comes across as a bit delusional but nevertheless, through little nudges, I believe we can all make a big difference.
 With this site, I hope to change the way people buy their dog food, which will change the industry and make our dogs' lives a whole lot better.
 Brace yourselves, it's about to get a bit philosophical…